-The world comes together for a virtual vaccine summit.
-The U.S. is conspicuously absent.
+The world came together for a virtual vaccine summit.
+The U.S. was conspicuously absent.

 The U.S. government has provided $775 million in emergency health, humanitarian, economic and development aid for governments, international organizations and charities fighting the pandemic.
 The official said the United States is in the process of giving about twice that amount in additional funding.

-There was one major American player at the virtual summit: The Bill & Melinda Gates Foundation, which promised to spend $125 million in the fight.
+There was one major American player at the virtual summit: the Bill and Melinda Gates Foundation, which promised to spend $125 million in the fight.

 “This virus doesn’t care what nationality you are,” Melinda Gates told the gathering.
 As long as the virus is somewhere, she said, it’s everywhere.

-Scientists are working around the clock to find a cure or treatment for covid-19.
+Scientists are working around-the-clock to find a cure or treatment for the coronavirus.
 The World Health Organization says eight vaccines have entered human trials and another 94 are in development.

 But finding an effective vaccine is only part of the challenge.
 When it’s discovered, infectious disease experts are predicting a scramble for limited doses, because there won’t be enough to vaccinate everyone on Day One.
 And deploying it could be difficult, particularly in countries that lack robust medical infrastructure.